Emergency Response (ER)

 Equipment and Procedures

-- Fire fighting foam inventory on a tanker truck
+- Firefighting foam inventory on a tanker truck

 - Mobile Environmental Monitoring Unit

-CAER members supply up to date lists of emergency response equipment into CAER so a combined inventory is available for review by all responders.
+BASES members supply up to date lists of emergency response equipment into BASES so a combined inventory is available for review by all responders.
 This allows responders to make quick decisions regarding deployment of equipment to emergencies as part of the mutual aid design in Sarnia-Lambton.
 This inventory includes equipment required for fire, spill, rescue, security, and medical response.
 This open information sharing underlines the collaborative approach that transforms excellent individual response teams into one integrated team that provides world class response to any conceivable emergency scenario.